Laodice III: Benefactor

 During and after her regency, Laodice continued to assert her political power by acting as a benefactor, or philanthropist.
 Philanthropic action was typical of Hellenistic queens as a way to further their power and assert their position, particularly in the religious sphere, but Laodice was unusually active and her donations addressed political problems and targeted depopulation and poverty by focusing on food and marriage.
 Laodice's donations are evidenced in inscriptions of her honours, and her letters to the towns.

 In Sardis, Antiochus had imposed a tax of 5%, attached a billeted garrison and confiscated the gymnasium after the citizens of Sardis' resistance to him in 214 BC.
 However, in 213 BC, these punishments were greatly lessened, with a 3-year tax exemption, the donation of wood from the royal forest, the restoration of the gymnasium and a donation of 8000 litres of oil for the youths at the gymnasium.
 Some historians suggest that these actions may have been thanks to the influence of Laodice, as she is particularly honoured in the inscriptions following the donations.

 In Teos in 203 BC, Laodice was thanked for helping the city, alongside her husband.
 The similarity of honours accorded to Laodice at Teos and at Iasos suggest that she acted as a benefactor in a similar manner.

-In Iasos, the city had suffered the loss of its traditional laws, its freedom, depopulation and poverty as well as an earthquake.
+The city of Iasos had suffered the loss of its freedom and traditional laws, as well as depopulation, poverty, and an earthquake.
 In 196 BC Laodice donated 10000 medimnus of wheat, the profits of which were to be used to ensure each woman getting married had a dowry of three hundred Antiochian drachmai.
 The funding for this came from land that belonged to Laodice, but her use of Strouthiôn, a royal administrator, suggests she did this acting as part of the royal administration rather than as a separate body.